zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episod e 653.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development here in Los Angeles – beautiful Los Angeles, California.

 Our website is eslpod.com.
-Download a Learning Gui de for this episode from our website, where you can get all the extra vocabu lary, definitions, sample sentences, cultural notes, and a complete transcrip t of this episode.
+Download a Learning Gui de for this episode from our website, where you can get all the extra vocabulary, definitions, sample sentences, cultural notes, and a complete transcrip t of this episode.

 Our dialogue today is between Dominic and Andrea.
 It’s going to be about when you are looking to buy something and you decide to see what other people think of that product, what we would call a “product revi ew.”
 Let’s get started.